Château Montrose Saint-Estèphe 2020 - 2nd Grand Cru Classé

 Wine rated (2023 guide) 99/100

-The nose is truly fantastic, with notes of graphite, iron filings, blackcurrant, and lavender.
-Full-bodied to medium-bodied with ultra-fine tannins that extend throughout the wine.
-Wonderful persistence and personality.
+The nose is truly fantastic, with notes of graphite shavings, iron shavings, blackcurrant, and lavender.
+Full-bodied to medium-bodied with ultra-fine tannins that carry through the entire length of the wine.
+Wonderful persistence and character.
 Juicy and flavorful finish.
-Still classy and sophisticated at the end.
+Always classy and sophisticated to the end.
 Grapes from organic farming.
 Best after 2028.

 Le Figaro vins